cloudnautique/rancher-catalogue/infra-templates/vxlan/README.md

 ### Open Ports

-Traffic to and from hosts require UDP port `4789` to be open.
+Traffic to and from hosts requires UDP port `4789` to be open.